MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/index.md

 ---
-title: Map Control API Reference
+title: Map Control API Reference for the Android and iOS SDK
 description: Bing Maps Map Control API Reference for the Android and iOS SDK
 author: stevemunk
 ms.author: v-munksteve